Picaresque novel: 18th and 19th centuries

 Henry Fielding proved his mastery of the form in Joseph Andrews (1742), The Life and Death of Jonathan Wild, the Great (1743) and The History of Tom Jones, a Foundling (1749), though Fielding attributed his style to an "imitation of the manner of Cervantes, author of Don Quixote".

+Following the Greek War of Independence (1821-1829) and the formation of the First Hellenic Republic, a circle of Greek intellectuals based in Athens started publishing novels inspired by the Romantic literary movement of the era, as well as the ancient Greek and Roman novels, such as Aethiopica by Heliodorus of Emesa, thus establishing the First Athenian School (1830-1880).
+Written in Katharevousa, and often describing semi-autobiographical and quasi-humorous episodes, novels such as Alexandros Soutsos's The Exile of 1831 (1831) and Iakovos Pitsipios's Xouth the Αpe (1848) introduced the picaresque tradition to Modern Greek literature.
+Grigorios Palaiologos specifically cites Le Sage's Gil Blas as a source of inspiration for his picaresque novel, The Man of Many Sufferings (1839).
+Greek author and journalist Emmanuel Rhoides continued this tradition with his provocative novel The Papess Joanne (1866).

 William Makepeace Thackeray is the master of the 19th-century English picaresque.
-Like Moll Flanders, Thackeray's best-known work, Vanity Fair: A Novel Without a Hero (1847-1848)—a title ironically derived from John Bunyan's Puritan allegory of redemption The Pilgrim's Progress (1678)—follows the career of fortune-hunting adventuress Becky Sharp.
+His best-known work, Vanity Fair: A Novel Without a Hero (1847–1848) — a title ironically derived from John Bunyan's Puritan allegory of redemption The Pilgrim's Progress (1678) —, follows the career of fortune-hunting adventuress Becky Sharp, her progress echoing the earlier Moll Flanders.
 His earlier novel The Luck of Barry Lyndon (1844) recounts the rise and fall of an Irish arriviste conniving his way into the 18th-century English aristocracy.

+The 1880 Romanian novella Ivan Turbincă tells the story of a kind, but hedonistic and scheming ex-soldier who ends up tricking God, the Devil, and the Grim Reaper so that he can sneak into Heaven to party forever.

 Aleko Konstantinov wrote the 1895 novel Bay Ganyo about the eponymous Bulgarian rogue.
 The character conducts business of uneven honesty around Europe before returning home to get into politics and newspaper publishing.
 Bay Ganyo is a well-known stereotype in Bulgaria.